mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 **Cosmos DB:** a hosted, globally distributed, NoSQL (non-relational) database system.
 Designed for highly responsive and/or multi-regional applications.

+**Azure Virtual Desktop:** a PaaS desktop and app virtualization service.
+Can also be referred to as Desktop as a Service (DaaS).

 An **Azure Virtual Network (VNet)** is an emulation of a physical networking infrastructure that allows Virtual Machines to communicate amongst themselves.
 You can even use a VNet to communicate between your on-premises resources and your Azure resources.

 VNets can be segmented into subnets.
 This can be done to group related resources, and to apply security rules and filters across multiple resources within the same subnet.
 Network filtering will function through Network Security Groups or Application Security Groups - more on those topics will be discussed in the section *Securing Networks*.

 Multiple VNets can be linked up with *VNet Peering*, and then act as one.
 A VNet can only reside within a single region, forcing you to create multiple VNs across regions.
 VNet peering can still join the VNets together.
 Another way to accomplish this goal across is with VPN Gateway, depending on your company's needs.

+**ExpressRoute** lets you extend your on-premises networks into the Microsoft cloud over a private connection with the help of a connectivity provider.
+Can be used to connect to both Azure services and Microsoft 365 services.

 #### Other notes: